-These include an excellent geographical location that is six land locked countries depend on Tanzania ports as their cheapest entry and exit ports, arable land, world renowned tourist attractions that is Serengeti, Kilimanjaro, Ngorongoro and the Spice islands of Zanzibar, natural resources, a sizeable domestic and sub regional market; a wide local raw materials supply base; abundant and inexpensive skills, assurance of personal safety, warm friendly people and a suitable market policy orientation
+Tanzania is found in the Eastern Africa region and has a long Indian Ocean Coast.
+Six land locked countries depend on Tanzania ports for their imports and exports.
+The country has world renowned tourist attractions that include Serengeti, Kilimanjaro, Ngorongoro and the Spice islands of Zanzibar.
+The country has also natural resources, a sizeable domestic and sub regional market; a wide local raw materials supply base; abundant and inexpensive skills, assurance of personal safety, warm friendly people and a suitable market policy orientation

-- Tanzania is an entry point and gateway for trade into Eastern, Southern and Central Africa due to her favourable geographical location.
+- Tanzania is a gate way for Eastern, Southern and Central Africa due to her favourable geographical location.

 - Lucrative investment opportunities in infrastructure, privatisation and value adding facilities.